CSCfi/csc-user-guide/docs/accounts/helmi.md

 ## LUMI Helmi projects vs. regular LUMI projects

-When applying for a new project in MyCSC for the Helmi partition, under "Select LUMI **access mode**", select the "Quantum" option.
+When applying for a new project in MyCSC for the Helmi partition, under "Select LUMI **access mode**", select the "Helmi" option.

 <!-- Maybe insert image here? -->